ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 29 Eastern Pine Elfin Callophrys niphon (Hübner), 1823

 The beautiful Eastern Pine Elfin falls into the pine-feeding group of elfins, which some authors formerly put in a separate genus Incisalia.
 Our Eastern Pine Elfin has traditionally been considered quite distinct from the Western Pine Elfin (Callophrys eryphon), but there are northern bogs from Maine to Michigan and through Canada where the two species co-occur and may possibly interbreed (Robbins 1994).
 The Bog Elfin is our other pine-feeding elfin.
-All Massachusetts elfins remain in the genus Callophrys in the 2008 Pelham catalog, with Incisalia a sub-genus not restricted to pine-feeders (see Hoary Elfin species account).
+All Massachusetts elfins remain in the genus Callophrys in the 2008 Pelham catalog, with Incisalia treated as a sub-genus not restricted to pine-feeders (see Hoary Elfin species account).

 History Host Plants Abundance Distribution Flight Time Outlook

 Photo: Sherborn power line, F. Model, May 5, 2008

 Eastern Pine Elfin was a familiar butterfly in the 19th century.
 German lepidopterist Jacob Hübner named it Thecla niphon, and John Abbot in Georgia studied its life history.
 As in so many cases, Thaddeus W. Harris was the first to mention it for Massachusetts, writing that “the Niphon butterfly (Thecla niphon of Hübner)” had been taken at Sweet Auburn " (now Mount Auburn Cemetery in Cambridge), early in May (Harris, 1862: 278; this specimen was not apparently in Harris' own collection, see Index).